Request Request Appointment Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 • Anti-inflammatories such as ibuprofen.

-• An ice pack or cold compress.
+• A cold compress.

 • Contact information for our emergency dentist in Barton City.